reganface/RGP-API/README.md

 ```
 Returns RGP version information for the selected facilities.

-**facilities**
+**facilities**\
-If omitted, the version info at all facilities will be returned.
+If omitted, the version info at all facilities will be returned.\
-If a single facility code is provided as a string, only that facility will be returned.
+If a single facility code is provided as a string, only that facility will be returned.\
-If multiple facilities codes are provided in an array, just those facilities are returned
+If multiple facilities codes are provided in an array, just those facilities are returned.

 ---